hertie-data-science-lab/ds01-infra/docs-user/background/linux-basics.md

 # Linux Basics

-Essential Linux command line skills for DS01.
+**Essential command line skills for servers and cloud computing.**

+> **Part of [Educational Computing Context](README.md)** - Career-relevant knowledge beyond DS01 basics.

 If you're new to Linux, this guide will get you productive quickly.
+These skills transfer to any server, cloud platform, or production system.

 ---